-shaded region shows the 1σ error bars for the full sample, calculated using binomial statistics, including small number statistics, according to Gehrels (1986).
-The most stringent limit indicated by this plot is the maximum number of stars with an infrared excess above a given level, given by the upper error limit.
-Plotted in black is the full sample ('all'), which can be compared to the blue dot-dashed line which shows only those objects with additional Spitzer observations.
-The red (green) lines show the cumulative distribution of infrared excesses for those stars with $T > 17,000 \text{K}$ ($T < 17,000 \text{K}$).
+shows only those objects with additional Spitzer observations.
+The red (green) lines show the cumulative distribution of infrared excesses for those stars with $T > 17\,000$ K ($T < 17\,000$ K).
 These are both consistent with the full sample, and we find no evidence for significant evolution as the star cools.